mdp-toolkit/mdp-docs/sphinx/source/tutorial_src/ch4_bimdp.rst

     execution (and after the ``stop_training`` execution phase).
 You can be override the private ``_bi_reset`` method to reset internal state variables (``_bi_reset`` is called by ``bi_reset``).

-- ``is_bi_training``
-    This method is similar to the ``is_training`` method of standard MDP nodes.
-    It can be used to signal that a node is doing some data gathering.
-A node might for example do perform training during the normal execute (e.g., a neural network might adjust internal weights while it is already returning results).
-Generally this method isn't that important, but the ``ParallelBiFlow`` uses it to determine if nodes can simply be copied or must be forked.

 Inspection
 ==========